Vajrasattva Statues of “Limitless Form”

 The sambhogakaya is the most versatile embodiment.
-However, this embodiment is not limited to the Buddhas and can also be used by high level bodhisattvas.
+However, this embodiment is not limited to the Buddhas and can also be used by high level Bodhisattvas.

 Sambhogakaya Purpose and Appearance

-Buddhas and high level bodhisattvas take this form in their own pure lands to teach bodhisattvas by using visionary experiences.
+Buddhas and high level Bodhisattvas take this form in their own pure lands to teach Bodhisattvas by using visionary experiences.
 Indeed, they can take any form necessary to reach their target audience.

-The Buddha or bodhisattva who has taken the form of Sambhogakaya has transformed into a concept.
+The Buddha or Bodhisattva who has taken the form of Sambhogakaya has transformed into a concept.
 Therefore, they no longer have a physical body unless there is a need to take human form.

 Perhaps understanding the Vajrasattva meaning can assist with visualization?
 In Sanskrit, Vajra means both “diamond” or “thunderbolt”.
 Additionally, sattva is an element of energy that is pure, wholesome and virtuous.
-Indeed, the Vajrasattva meaning seems to translate as diamond of indestructible virtue or character of unshakable virtue.
+Indeed, the Vajrasattva statue meaning seems to translate as diamond of indestructible virtue or character of unshakable virtue.